coi-gov-pl/pomocua-ogloszenia/README.md

 ## API documentation

-In order to enable API documentation, you must run the app with `api-docs` Spring Boot profile.

 UI with API documentation will be available under `/swagger-ui.html` path.
 OpenAPI (v3) specification will be available under `/v3/api-docs` path.